telerik/fiddler-everywhere-docs/user-guide/live-traffic.md

 ![Live Traffic](../images/livetraffic/websessions/websessions-list-columns.png)

-Many operations begin by selecting one or more entries in the **Live Traffic** and then activating other features.
+Many operations begin by selecting one or more entries in the **Live Traffic** and activating other features.

 - To select more than one session, hold the **Ctrl** (**Command** on Mac) or **Shift** keys while clicking the desired rows.